plone/plone.testing/README.txt

 Many layers will manage one or more resources that are used either by other layers, or by tests themselves.
-Examples may include database connections, global objects (such as the Zope application root), or configuration data.
+Examples may include database connections, thread-local objects, or configuration data.

-``plone.testing`` contains a simple resource storage that makes it easy to access resources from dependant layers or tests.
+``plone.testing`` contains a simple resource storage abstraction that makes it easy to access resources from dependant layers or tests.
 The resource storage uses dictionary notation:

     >>> class WarpDrive(object):
     ...     """A shared resource"""